Police

 Crosby had his own dashcam video recording in his car, and before the stop, he can be heard talking to someone saying he thought he was being followed.
 He was reportedly headed to the police station because of those suspicions, when police pulled him over in a church parking lot.

-The dashcam video shows him exit out with his vehicle hands up with a cellphone in his hand and he then immediately gets taken down by officers who thought they were dealing with someone who stole a car.
+The dashcam video shows him exit out the vehicle with hands up and a cellphone in his hand.
+He then is immediately taken down by officers who thought they were dealing with someone who stole a car.

 “On the ground… on the ground… down on the ground… down on the ground…turn around,” the officers can be heard yelling as they knee Crosby to bring him to the ground and then punch him.